-In March 2019, the Company entered into an exclusive license agreement with the President and Fellows of Harvard College (Harvard) to access certain intellectual property for the development of hypoimmune cells.
+In March 2019, the Company entered into an exclusive license agreement with the President and Fellows of Harvard College (Harvard) to access certain intellectual property for the development of hypoimmune-modified cells.

+The Company has paid to Harvard aggregate consideration of \$12.0 million, comprising \$9.0 million in common stock and \$3.0 million in cash.
 Under the terms of the agreement, the Company may be required to pay to Harvard up to an aggregate of \$175.0 million in success payments, payable in cash, based on increases in the fair value of the Company's common stock (Harvard Success Payments).
-The potential Harvard Success Payments are based on multiples of increased value ranging from 5x to 40x, based on a comparison of the fair market value of the Company's common stock relative to the original issuance price of \$4.00 per share at pre-determined valuation measurement dates which include dates occurring subsequent to the IPO, the date of the consummation of a merger, an asset sale, or the sale of the majority of the shares held by the Company's Series A convertible preferred stockholders, and the last day of the term of the Harvard Success Payments.
-As of March 31, 2022, a Harvard Success Payment had not been triggered.
+The potential Harvard Success Payments are based on multiples of increased value ranging from 5x to 40x, based on a comparison of the fair market value of the Company's common stock relative to the original issuance price of \$4.00 per share at ongoing pre-determined valuation measurement dates.
+The Harvard Success Payments can be achieved over a maximum of 12 years from the effective date of the agreement.
+If a higher success payment tier is first met at the same time a lower tier is first met, both tiers will be owed.
+Any previous success payments made to Harvard would be credited against the success payment owed as of any valuation measurement date so that Harvard does not receive multiple success payments in connection with the same threshold.
+As of June 30, 2023, a Harvard Success Payment had not been triggered.